milgra/zenmusic/doc/USER.md

 The application will show you the library selector popup page.
 Click on the red button if you want to quit the application.
-If you want to continue. enter the path to the folder on your machine where you store your music/music videos and click on the green button.
+If you want to continue, enter the path to the folder on your machine where you store your music/music videos and click on the green button.
 [note: in the near future a file browser popup will be added to this part]
 Zen Music will parse your library and create a database from your songs.
 During parsing the parsed songs will be shown in the library browser.